geops/vdv2pg/README.md

 This is intended to quickly analyze the content of a collection of VDV files in the VDV 451 format.
-By running this script a new schema is created and filled with one table per inuput file.
+By running this script a new schema is created and filled with one table per input file.
+Alternatively an existing schema may be used.
 All data from the files will be dumped into the tables.

 After creating the tables and importing data you may also add definitions to the schema using a SQL-script specified by the `--post_ingest_script` parameter.